-The evaluator checked Table 40 of the TSS in which table entry "FMT\SMR.1 (Security roles)" describes FIA\SMR.1.
-Its states that the TOE supports the two roles U.ADMIN and U.NORMAL which the evaluator found to be consistent with the definition of FMT\SMR.1 provided in [ST] section 6.1.5.6 "Security roles (FMT SMR.1)".
+The evaluator checked Table 40 of the TSS in which table entry "FMT\SMR.1 (Security roles)" describes FMT\SMR.1.
+It states that the TOE supports the two roles U.ADMIN and U.NORMAL which the evaluator found to be consistent with the definition of FMT\SMR.1 provided in [ST] section 6.1.5.6.